Meadowlarke/Bibliography/Bibliography.md

 10: Differences in depictions of the Roma between the novela and the Bizet opera.

--: Bizet's inclusion of the Romany in order to include spanish rhythms in the score. #Z.
+-: Bizet's inclusion of the Romany in order to include spanish rhythms in the score.

 11: Cllios on myth and the tensions between individual and society.